caltechlibrary/datatools/fields.md

 ## SYNOPSIS

-fields reads a string of text from stdin and writing fields as JSON array or CSV row to stdout.
+fields reads a line of text from stdin and writing fields as JSON array, CSV row or delimited text to stdout.
 Additional options include ignoring punctation, changing case or allowing special characters.
+The standard delimited output is a space.

 ## OPTIONS